Are you a green tea fan?

 - Coconut flake

 - Slivered roasted almonds

 - Add frozen banana slices, pineapple (optional), 3/4 cup (180 ml) coconut milk, matcha powder, and spinach to a blender and blend on high until creamy and smooth.

 - Add only as much coconut milk as you need to help it blend.
 In my opinion, you want this smoothie somewhere between scoopable and drinkable.
-Thin with water instead of coconut milk to save on calories, if desired.

 - Taste and adjust flavor as needed, adding more banana (or a touch of maple syrup or stevia) for sweetness, matcha for more intense green tea flavor, or coconut milk for creaminess (though adding more matcha powder adds more caffeine, so use your best discretion).
 Pineapple will add a little tart/tang, so add more if desired.